Skip to main content

 Updating user evaluations in real-time

-Every time you change a feature flag on the admin console, Bucketeer will send notifications using the FCM API to notify the client so that you can update the evaluations in real-time.
+Every time you change a feature flag on the admin console, Bucketeer will send a silent notification using the FCM V1 API to notify the client so that you can update the evaluations in real-time.

-1. You need to register your FCM API Key on the admin console.
+1. You need to register your FCM Service Account on the admin console.
 Check the Pushes section to learn how to do it.

-2. This feature may not work if the user has the notification disabled.
+2. This feature may not work if the end-user has the notification disabled.

 Assuming you already have the FCM implementation in your application, the following example shows how to handle silent push notifications.